Claus-Peter Reisch: Mission Lifeline

 On July 22, 2018, Reisch spoke at the #ausgehetzt demonstration against the shift to the right.
 There, he called for the resumption of the rescue mission in the Mediterranean.
 In his speech, he also addressed Chancellor Angela Merkel, requesting that she convene a conference with Archbishop Reinhard Marx, the Protestant regional bishop Heinrich Bedford-Strohm, and four non-governmental organizations to find a solution so that the sea rescuers could operate under the German flag.
 The Archdiocese of Munich and Freising, under Archbishop Marx, finally donated €50,000 to the Lifeline mission in October.

 In mid-December 2018, some five months after the trial began, Reisch was able to testify for the first time in court in Valletta and, in a one-and-a-half-hour hearing, confirmed that he could not identify any errors in the ship's registration.
-Reisch had previously traveled to the island nation of Malta for free due to the court proceedings.
+Reisch had previously traveled to the island nation of Malta to attend court proceedings to no avail.
 The trial continued on January 11, 2019.
 In May, the court of first instance sentenced Reisch to pay a fine of €10,000 to local aid organizations for refugees and people in poverty.
-Reisch has appealed the verdict, arguing that he had properly registered the Lifeline.
+Reisch appealed the verdict, arguing that he had properly registered the Lifeline.
 Reisch was acquitted on appeal on January 7, 2020.

 At the end of August 2019, Reisch set off again on the German-flagged pleasure craft Mission Eleonore to the sea area off the Libyan coast.
 The aim was not to rescue migrants, but Reisch was obligated to help in emergencies, a spokesperson for Mission Lifeline said.
 On August 26, he took on board around 100 people he had rescued from a sinking boat 31 nautical miles off the coast of Libya.

 In January 2020, Reisch distanced himself from Mission Lifeline and announced that he would no longer participate in missions.
 He rejected Mission Lifeline's "political agitation," stating that much of it was too "left-wing radical" for him.